 We used QGIS 3.28 for make the grid map of the study area and get the coordinates for sampling. also, we used Piper and Mifflin diagrams made in Grapher 24.1.213 to understand the hydrochemical properties of the water.
 These diagrams helped us sort the water into different types and find the main geochemical processes.
 Additional graphical analyses such as USSL (United states salinity laboratory) diagrams plots were also prepared using the same software.
 Spatial distribution of parameters was mapped using the Inverse Distance Weighted (IDW) interpolation method in ArcGIS 3.1.5 software.

 A comprehensive set of 16 physicochemical parameters was analysed to evaluate the hydrochemical characteristics of surface and groundwater in the GSDD region.
-To ensure methodological consistency, analytical precision, and reproducibility of results the Standard protocols of American public health association used for this study of GSDD region of Gujarat (APHA, 2017).
-Field measurements of pH, temperature, EC, and TDS were taken using a Systronics Water Analyzer 371.
+To ensure methodological consistency, analytical precision, and reproducibility of results, the Standard protocols of American public health association used for this study of GSDD region of Gujarat (APHA, 2017).
+Field measurements of power of hydrogen ions (pH), temperature, Electrical Conductivity (EC), and Total Dissolved Solids (TDS) were taken using a Systronics Water Analyzer 371.
 Major ions were determined using volumetric titration, flame photometry, and spectrophotometric methods.
-Calcium, magnesium, and total hardness were analysed by EDTA titration, while alkalinity, carbonate, bicarbonate, and chloride were determined using acid–base and AgNO₃ titration methods.
+Calcium, magnesium, and total hardness parameters were analysed by EDTA titration, while alkalinity, carbonate, bicarbonate, and chloride were determined using acid–base and AgNO₃ titration methods.

 Sodium and potassium were measured using a flame photometer, and anions such as sulphate, nitrate, and fluoride were analysed using UV–Visible spectrophotometry.
 Charge Balance Error (CBE) was calculated to evaluate analytical accuracy.
-Quality assurance and quality control (QA/QC) procedures were followed throughout the sampling and analytical processes to ensure the reliability and accuracy of the dataset of study area.
+Quality assurance (QA) and quality control (QC) procedures were followed throughout the sampling and analytical processes to ensure the reliability and accuracy of the dataset of study area.
 In the laboratory, water samples were pre-filtered to remove suspended particles before analysis.
-Field instruments were calibrated using standard solutions; the pH meter was standardized with buffer solutions of pH 4.0, 7.0, and 9.2, while the EC meter was calibrated using a 1413 µS/cm KCl solution.
+Field instruments were calibrated using standard solutions;for example, the pH meter was standardized with buffer solutions of pH 4.0, 7.0, and 9.2, while the EC meter was calibrated using a 1413 µS/cm KCl solution.
 Analytical-grade reagents and deionized water were used in all determinations.
 Reference standards, replicate samples, and procedural blanks were included to maintain analytical consistency.
+Nothing has been said about the preservation measures followed for the water samples